 OCONEE OUTFITTERS

-These guys have all the insight on the best places to go, so if you’re doing something with a group, be sure to also ask them about helping you plan a guided event.
+These guys have all the insight on the best places to go, so be sure to get suggestions and recommendations before you head out.
+Namaste.

 BARTRAM FOREST

 If you’re a mountain biker (or want to be one) then make your way to Bartram Forest for more than 15 miles of great trails.
-The Green Trail is super easy for beginners, but not at all boring.
-There are also intermediate and advanced trails, plus a connector that sends you over to Selma Erwin Nature Preserve Trails.
+The Green Trail is super easy and exciting for beginners.
+You’ll also find intermediate and advanced trails, plus a connector that connects with the Selma Erwin Nature Preserve Trails.

-If you’re not a biker, we still encourage you to visit.
-Grab a sandwich from Pickle Barrell Cafe and head here for a picnic along the banks of the Oconee.
+The trails are great for biking, but they’re also awesome for a walk or run.
+Grab a sandwich from Pickle Barrel Cafe and head here for a picnic along the banks of the Oconee River.

 OCONEE RIVER GREENWAY

-You’ll also find several fishing stations and boat ramp.
-This is a great place to put in your canoe or kayak and explore the waters here.
-The Oconee River Greenway is open during daylight hours 7 days a week.
+Find several fishing stations and boat ramp to put in your canoe or launch your kayak to explore the waters here.
+The Oconee River Greenway is open during daylight hours seven days a week.
 Parking is free, and leashed pets are welcome!

 LOCKERLY ARBORETUM